crenteriam/crenteriam.github.oi/cesar.md

 **César Rentería Marín.** I am Ph.D.
 Student in Public Administration & Policy at University at Albany, SUNY.
 My research focuses on information technologies in government and citizen participation.

-I earned my Master in Public Administration at [CIDE](https://www.cide.edu/).
+I earned a Master degree in Public Administration and Policy at [CIDE](https://www.cide.edu/).
 Then, I worked in CIDE's Department of Public Administration and TelecomCIDE doing research on telecommunications policy with Dr. [Judith Mariscal](http://cide.academia.edu/JudithMariscal).
 I have been consultant for Inter-American Development Bank, Development Bank of Latin America, among others.
 I haves authored articles about digital divide, telecommunications policy, ICT4D and e-government.

 <center>
 <i class="fas fa-at"></i><a href = "mailto: crenteria@albany.edu">crenteria@albany.edu</a>